IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 enable the app to be automatically installed, upgraded, recovered, analyzed, and scaled.

 <b> The advantage of operators lies in their
 automation.
-Usually, a SRE (Site reliability engineer) would have to take care of recoving an application if it crashes, or upgrading to a later version of an application.
+Usually, a [SRE](https://en.wikipedia.org/wiki/Site_reliability_engineering) (site reliability engineer) would have to take care of recoving an application if it crashes, or upgrading to a later version of an application.
 But with an operator, all of this can be automated. </b>

 Operators wrap any necessary logic for deploying and operating a Kubernetes app using Kubernetes constructs.
 Here are a few more details you should understand about operators:

-* They provision and manage the resources that you would normally need to use manually and since it is provided with enough authorization in the cluster, it can do cluster-management for you, such as rescheduling pods as they fail, or scaling the replica sets as needed.
+* They provision and manage the resources that an engineer would normally need to set manually.
+  * Since the operator provided with enough authorization in the cluster, it can do cluster-management for you, such as rescheduling pods as they fail, or scaling the replica sets as needed.
 * They can help you in the selection of cloud resources from your cloud environment
 * They can automatically provision storage, volume, and any other infrastructure you may need
 * Operators are clients of the Kubernetes API that act as controllers for a custom resource
-  * Operators are the app specific combo of a CR and a custom controller that does know all the details about starting, scaling, recovering, etc
+  * Operators are application specific custom resources and a custom controller watches the custom resource and knows all the details about starting, scaling, recovering, and upgrading that specific custom resource it manages.
-  * The operators operand is what we call the app, service, or whatever resource an operator manage
-* CRDs are one of two essential building blocks for the most basic description of the operator pattern: a custom controller managing CRs

 To learn more, read this [article from Red Hat](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator#:~:text=A%20Kubernetes%20operator%20is%20a,and%20managing%20a%20Kubernetes%20application.&text=A%20Kubernetes%20operator%20is%20an,behalf%20of%20a%20Kubernetes%20user.) outlining what a kubernetes operator is, and what they do.